samaradel/www_threefold/www.threefoldtoken.com/content/pto/pto.md

 +++

 # SUMMARY TOKEN SALE TERMS
-The Tokens purchased in this public token offering will provide the purchasers with access to our Grid and Directory service, and will also allow purchasers of the Tokens to participate in our mission of building a new neutral internet.
+The Tokens purchased in this private token offering will provide the purchasers with access to our Grid and Directory service, and will also allow purchasers of the Tokens to participate in our mission of building a new neutral internet.

+## Private Token Offering (PTO)

+We are organizing our Private Token Offering (PTO) to raise additional capital to deploy more infrastructure and capacity on our Grid.
+The Foundation is issuing ThreeFold Tokens to a limited number of identified individuals and legal entities via our Token Issuance Mechanism (explained below)

 ## ThreeFold Token